What is Guillain-Barré syndrome?

-Most GBS cases usually start a few days or weeks following a respiratory or gastrointestinal bacterial or viral infection.
+GBS usually starts a few days or weeks following a respiratory or gastrointestinal bacterial or viral infection.
 One of the most common risk factors for GBS is infection with the bacteria Campylobacter jejuni, which causes gastroenteritis (including nausea, vomiting, and diarrhea).
 Sometimes, surgery will trigger the syndrome.
-In rare cases vaccinations may increase the risk of GBS (there have been reports of a few people who received a vaccine for the SARS-CoV-2 virus developing GBS, but the chance of this occurring is very low).
+In very rare cases certain vaccinations may increase the risk of GBS.
 Some countries worldwide reported an increased incidence of GBS following infection with the COVID, Zika, cytomegalovirus, or Epstein-Barr viruses.

 How is Guillain-Barré syndrome diagnosed and treated?

 Cases of GBS begin differently for different people, and there are several disorders with similar symptoms.
 Therefore, it may be difficult to diagnose GBS in its earliest stages.
 Doctors may perform the following:

 - History and physical exam: A doctor will perform a physical exam and review the person’s medical history.
 They will assess how the person’s muscles and nerves are working.
 The doctor will note whether symptoms appear on both sides of the body (which is typical in GBS) and how fast the symptoms appeared.
 This is helpful because in other disorders, muscle weakness may progress over months rather than days or weeks.
 They will also check the reflexes, as some reflexes are lost in people with GBS.